 Why Use the Cost Estimator?

-It is important to note that these costs do not represent the entire amount a person will pay, as that actual cost will be dependent on various factors – for example, health insurance plans have different out-of-pocket costs that can include co-pays, deductibles, and co-insurance for covered services.
+It is important to note that these costs do not represent the entire amount a person will or could pay, as that actual cost will be dependent on various factors – for example, health insurance plans have different patient out-of-pocket costs that can include co-pays, deductibles, and co-insurance for covered services.
 It is important to check with your insurer about the out-of-pocket costs for your specific situation.

-How to use the Cost Estimator tool:
+How to Use the Cost Estimator Tool

 Cost Estimator Methodology Overview